-One of the reasons I started this blog was to make contact with other people who are thinking about the same questions and issues.
+One of the reasons I started this blog was to make contact with other people who are thinking about the same questions and issues around the care of Creation.
 I would very much welcome hearing from you.
 If you are a Christian who cares about God’s world, what has been your path?
 What struggles have you had?
 Is your church doing interesting things that show compassion and service for God’s Creation?
 Do you have ideas for topics for me to address?
 Good articles to pass along?
 And if you’re not a Christian I’d love to hear from you, too.

 I invite you to contact me at wholefaithlivingearth (at) gmail.com.